 All In One Row is one of the most challenging sessions I’ve seen on the Hydrow so far.
 The workout is led by Mike Dostal, a former member of the Great Britain National Rowing Team.

-What is All In One Row?
 All In One Row is the 60-minute interval training rowing session led by the winner at the British National Championships.
 The class includes a 10-minute warm-up and a 45-minute main workout where you do interval sprints just below the anaerobic threshold.

 During the intervals, Mike sets up the tempo at 32 strokes per minute, which is achievable for short 20 min rows.
 However, it gets very challenging if you want to do it for 45-minutes.

-Why All In One is good for weight loss?
 This workout is good for weight loss because it uses both slow twitch and fast twitch muscle fibers, which build your endurance and strength.

 This workout also gets you out of breathe, challenges your aerobic fitness, and elevates your calorie burn.
 However, I would not recommend this workout for beginners becasue of the long duration.